🚀 The call is now open – apply by February 2, 2025! 🚀

 Required attachments:

-3. List of publications (please do not attach full copies of publications)
+List of publications (if applicable).
+Please highlight the most relevant publications.
+Do not attach full copies of publications.

-4. A transcript of doctoral/MSc&BSc studies and the degree certificate of your latest degree.
+A transcript of doctoral, MSc and BSc studies and the degree certificate of your latest degree.
 If you are applying for a postdoc position and don’t yet have a PhD degree or for a PhD student position and don’t have a Master's degree, a plan of completion must be submitted.

 All materials should be submitted in English in a PDF format.
 Note: You can upload max. five files to the recruitment system, each max.
 5MB.